pvoznenko/front-controller-php-example/README.md

 You can configure API server through configuration file at: `config\config.php`

 ## Setup API Server

+(Since in test task you asking to have all libraries out of the box (packed in archive), this step could be skipped)

 Before running API server you need to install dependencies with [Composer](https://getcomposer.org/) by using following
 command: